-Revolut Became the New Target For Phishing Scams.
-What happened?
+Revolut Became the New Target For Phishing Scams

 On the 11th of September, Revolut users noticed unusual events in the app chat.
 A few days after the activity, people were alerted via email that the company had been the target of a cyberattack, which exposed multiple user accounts.
-This has decreased the bank’s credibility, and even if it provides more benefits than a regular bank, people are starting to become sceptical of Revolut’s safety.
+This has decreased the bank’s credibility, and even if it provides more benefits than a regular bank, people are starting to become skeptical of Revolut’s safety.
 But what led to this data breach?

 What happened?